 How to Play Craps for Beginners

-Since we’ve covered how to win at craps in the previous paragraph, all beginners should know that they can apply the tips even if they have no experience at the table.
+Since we’ve covered how to win at craps in the previous paragraph, all beginners in Australia and New Zealand should know that they can apply the tips even if they have no experience at the table.
 Playing craps is, after all, a matter of luck, so you should have fun while doing so.
 The only thing you control is the type of bet you play, and beginners should always start with Pass or Don’t Pass bets.

-If you want to get some practice before you go to the craps table, it’s recommended that you play craps online.
+If you want to get some practice before you go to the craps table in New Zealand and Australia, it’s recommended that you play craps online.
 You can practice all you want with the craps game from Quickfire that’s available on Syndicate casino.
 It’s also a good chance to study the rules for craps since you have a help section available.
 The bottom line is that as a casino, game craps can bring lots of wins, and you won’t have a hard time getting its rules and applying winning strategies.